Endurance vs. CarShield

 Select Premier

 The Select Premier plan is ideal for owners of high-mileage vehicles up to 150,000 miles.
-This is because crucial components such as your transmission and drive axle assembly is all covered, including select lubricated internal engine parts and other major systems like electrical and cooling.
+This plan covers crucial components such as your transmission and drive axle assembly, select lubricated internal engine parts, and other major systems like electrical and cooling.

 Secure Plus

 If you are looking for a plan that protects vital vehicle components like your brakes, engine, transmission, air conditioning, and steering, then the Secure Plus plan with Endurance is the one for you.
-Electrical components and other parts also are included in this coverage option.
+This coverage option also includes electrical components and other parts.

 Secure

-Starting with monthly payments as low as just $79 a month, the Secure plan is the most affordable vehicle protection plan available at Endurance.
+The Secure plan is Endurance’s most affordable vehicle protection plan, starting with low monthly payments.
 It covers lubricated engine parts, such as the transmission and water pump, and more expensive transmissions and powertrain systems.

 Advantage

-This protection plan includes up to $3,500 of coverage for your maintenance costs that aren’t always included in other plans or with warranty providers.
-This includes essential yet often overlooked services, such as oil and filter changes, brake pad and wiper blade replacements, and more comprehensive component coverage.
+This auto protection plan includes up to $3,500 of coverage for your routine maintenance costs that aren’t always included in other plans or with warranty providers.
+This includes essential yet often overlooked routine services, such as oil changes, oil filter changes, brake pad and wiper blade replacements, and more comprehensive component coverage.
 It also covers vehicles up to 20 years old, regardless of mileage.

 CarShield Warranties